 This will save you the most amount of time.
 The customer service lines to purchase tickets and passes are always long.
 You can always purchase your ticket online.
 Even annual passes are available for purchase online too.

-If you are planning on visiting other theme parks while in LA, it's worth your while to buy a Southern California CityPASS; it includes a 3-Day Disneyland Resort Park Hopper ticket (with one Magic Morning), one day at Legoland and one day at SeaWorld.
+If you are planning on visiting other theme parks while in LA, it's worth your while to buy a Southern California CityPASS.
+Good for 14 days, it includes a 3-Day Disneyland Resort Park Hopper ticket (with one Magic Morning), one day at Legoland and one day at SeaWorld.
 This pass will save you over $150USD vs paying at the parks!

 2. Buy T-shirts or character attire outside the park

 You know your kids will want a T-shirt, or maybe even you will.
 Whether it be a T-shirt or a hat or a mug, there are much more inexpensive locations to purchase them.
 Target is always one of my favorite places to purchase character attire and you can always find something for everyone in the family for under $15 a piece...about 1/2 the cost inside the parks.
 Other great places to buy character clothing would be: Amazon, The Disney Store, Macys, Kohls, Wal Mart, and H&M.

 Disneyland has changed the position of metal detectors and security making the wait for the tram to ride into the parks longer than it used to be.
 Right when you get off the escalator, you have a security checkpoint and then another line to wait for the tram.
 Unless both lines are relatively short, we make our way across to Downtown Disney.
 There is a walkway for you to walk across to the Downtown Disney.
 The security checkpoint there is much faster and you don't need to wait for the stroller designated parts of the tram either.